dell/csm-docs/content/docs/getting-started/installation/operator/modules/observability.md

 {{< message text="1" >}}
 {{% /pageinfo %}}

 Install the Observability module for Dell CSI Drivers using the Container Storage Modules Operator.
-This will deploy Observability with topology service, Otel collector, and metrics services.
+This will deploy Observability with Otel collector, and metrics services.

 ## Prerequisites